decoejz/sign_scheme/README.md

 This lib was build to validate and test a series of cryptographic sign schemes for message transmission between a ground station and a drone.
 For this we used the [PX4 Autopilot](https://px4.io/) and the [QGroundControl (QGC)](https://qgroundcontrol.com/) for testing the communication.

-These two applications communicate through [MAVlink Protocol](https://mavlink.io/) which was the implementation focus.
+These two applications communicate through [MAVlink Protocol](https://mavlink.io/).

 As the project involves changing the communication we also had to modify those projects.
 The modified code (forked version) can be found in:
 - [Forked PX4](https://github.com/decoejz/PX4-Autopilot)